Seeds of Herbalism

 We honor and uphold the magical and ritualistic aspects of herbs, taking time to delve into the spiritual and energetic qualities of plants and healing.
 Together, we will address physical, emotional, psychological and spiritual aspects of working with plants by exploring our unique ancestries and relationships to plant lore and magic.

-"Mandana, Lauren, and Nicole together bring such a deep deep well of knowledge.
+"Mandana and Lauren bring such a deep well of knowledge.
 It's incredible and inspiring.
 They each bring their own flavor as well and have their own paths in the herb world which is great and provides a multilayered and richly educational experience.
 They are a joy and thrill to be around.
 I had such fun studying and learning from these amazing women!
 Plus, the lunches of Wild Gather are still something I fantasize about!
 What a sweet sweet treat!" - Julia

 Class will meet one weekend per month from May to September 2018 :